SaintPaddy/LogRhythmConfigBackup/README.md

 ## Installation

-To install the service, simply download the latest release from the releases page and install the MSI.
+To install the service, simply download the latest release from the releases page.
+The installation process is straightforward and should only take a few seconds to complete.
+Note that the installation folder is fixed and cannot be changed.
+The application will be installed in the following directory: `%ProgramFiles(x86)%\LogRhythm_Config_Backup\`

 There are two ways to install the MSI:
 * Double-click the MSI file and follow the prompts.
+* Use an elevated command prompt to install the MSI using the following command: `msiexec /i LogRhythm_Config_Backup_v1.0.msi`

+Once installed, the application is setup and ready to use.

 * Use the command line to install the MSI using the `msiexec` command.
 Please note that the command must be run as administrator:
 ```
 msiexec /i LogRhythm_Config_Backup_v1.0.msi